Rapper Young Thug pleads guilty to gang, drug and gun charges

 He was charged two years ago in a sprawling indictment accusing him and more than two dozen other people of conspiring to violate Georgia's anti-racketeering law.
 He also was charged with gang, drug and gun crimes.

-Young Thug's plea comes nearly a year after the prosecution began presenting evidence in the problem-plagued trial.
-Jury selection at the courthouse in Atlanta began in January 2023 and took nearly 10 months.
-The trial of six defendants began with opening statements last November, and prosecutors since then have called dozens of witnesses.

-Three of his co-defendants had already pleaded guilty this week after reaching deals with prosecutors.
+Three of his Young Thug's co-defendants had already pleaded guilty this week after reaching deals with prosecutors.
 The pleas leave the fates of two other co-defendants still undecided.

 Nine people charged in the indictment accepted plea deals before the trial began.
 Twelve others are being tried separately.
 Prosecutors dropped charges against one defendant after he was convicted of murder in an unrelated case.